Azdaroth/Azdaroth.github.io/source/_posts/2013-08-02-app-deployment-with-capistrano-and-after-deployment-setup.markdown

 ssh you_server "cp /home/deploy/secret_token.rb /home/deploy/rails_projects/dummy_app/shared/config/initializers/secret_token.rb && mv /home/deploy/secret_token.rb /home/deploy/rails_projects/dummy_app_staging/shared/config/initializers/secret_token.rb"
 ```

 <p>And you can deploy your application.
-Instead of cap deploy, use cap deploy:cold and cap production deploy:cold - it will deploy the app, run all migrations and run deploy start instead of cap:restart.</p>
+Instead of <code>cap deploy</code>, use <code>cap deploy:cold</code> and <code>cap production deploy:cold</code> - it will deploy the app, run all migrations and run deploy start instead of <code>cap:restart</code>.</p>

 ``` bash
 cap deploy:cold
 cap production deploy:cold
 ```

 <p>Done!
 You have just deployed your application.
-Next time use cap deploy or cap deploy:migrations to run migrations.</p>
+Next time use cap deploy or <code>cap deploy:migrations</code> to run migrations.</p>

 <h2>Monitoring with Monit</h2>

 <p>How do you know if everything is running correctly after deployment?
 Well, you don't know, unless you install a monitoring tool.
 Monit is a great and easy to configure utility for managing and monitoring processes.
-Let's start with installing Monit on remote server (I use CentOS Linux, there are some differences between distros, so the location of the files might be diffrent, e.g. on Debian, the configuration file is in /etc/monit/monit.rc):</p>
+Let's start with installing Monit on remote server (I use CentOS Linux, there are some differences between distros, so the location of the files might be diffrent, e.g. on Debian, the configuration file is in <code>/etc/monit/monit.rc</code>):</p>

 ``` bash
 sudo yum install monit